SymbioticEDA/MARLANN/docs/isa.md

 - AddLBP: Add MADDR to the load base pointer.

-- SetSBP: Set the load base pointer to MXADDR.
+- SetSBP: Set the load base pointer to MADDR.

-- AddSBP: Add MXADDR to the load base pointer.
+- AddSBP: Add MADDR to the load base pointer.

 - SetCBP: Set the coefficient base pointer to CADDR.